An Analysis of Ensemble Sampling: Introduction

+Note that for linear-Gaussian bandits considered in this paper, Kalman filtering offers a tractable means to exact inference and, as such, an approximation method like ES is not required.
+However, it is worth mentioning that the analysis in this paper also offers insight into more complex models that call for approximate inference.
+For example, consider a neural network with very wide hidden layers.
+A recent research thrust (e.g., \citet{jacot2018neural, lee2017deep}) highlights that, under suitable technical conditions, training such a neural network via stochastic gradient descent (SGD) approximates Gaussian process inference.
+Our result extends directly to finite-armed Gaussian process bandits.
+This suggests that ES applied with neural networks that are trained via SGD can be effective in complex bandit problems, though formalizing this extension requires significant technical work, which we leave for future research.

-The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews related work, and Section~\ref{sec:problem_formulation} formulates the considered linear bandit problem and describes the ensemble sampling (ES) algorithm.
-Section~\ref{sec:regret_bound} presents the main result of this paper: a Bayesian regret bound for ES in linear bandits.
-Before diving into the analysis, we define notation used in this paper in Section~\ref{sec:notation}.
-Then, we motivate and derive the general regret bound in Section~\ref{sec:general_bound} and sketch the proof of the main result in Section~\ref{sec:es_proof_sketch}.
+The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews related work, and Section~\ref{sec:problem_formulation} formulates the considered linear bandit problem and describes the ensemble sampling algorithm.
+Section~\ref{sec:regret_bound} presents the main result of this paper: a Bayesian regret bound for ES applied to linear bandits.
+Before diving into the analysis, we define some notation used in this paper in Section~\ref{sec:notation}.
+Then we motivate and derive a general regret bound in Section~\ref{sec:general_bound}, and apply it to analyzing ES in Section~\ref{sec:es_proof}.
 Finally, we conclude the paper and discuss future directions in Section~\ref{sec:conclusion}.
-Detailed proofs are provided in the appendices.